ermaitland/ga-project-3-frontend/README.md

 # Challenges

-Linh initially started by having the reviews model incorporated into the product model.
-However, this did not work due to the way the models were laid out, it made it hard to access a lot of information so due to the position I was in with my own sections, she passed the task of creating a separate reviews Schema and updating the controller to me.
+Initially the reviews model was incorporated into the product model.
+However, this did not work due to the way the models were laid out, it made it hard to access a lot of information.
+Due to the position I was in with my own sections, I took on the task of creating a separate reviews Schema and updating the controller.

 I making the reviews Schema, its own separate model Schema, and then I began to update the reviews controller to allow for the actions to take place: